For the attention of Pilling & Co Child Trust Fund holders as they become 18 years old

 We will update on this issue as soon as there are developments.

 Can I view my account online?

-If you keep the CTF with us or open an ISA we encourage you to register for Client Web Access (CWA).
-This will enable you to view the account at any time and will show the current value.
-It is also where future statements will be available to view and print.
-Please email compliancepilling.co.uk to register for CWA, quoting your CTF account number which can be found on the upper right side of your CTF valuation print.
+If you choose to open an ISA you will be able to register for Client Web Access (CWA).
+This will enable you to view the account at any time and it is also where future statements will be available to view and print.

-Please contact us at ctfpilling.co.uk if you require any further information.
+Please contact us at firstname.lastname@example.org if you require any further information.